 How to build flow racks

-Let’s start with return lines for empty containers: these are tracks which move empty containers from the production side to the supply side where an employee can replenish necessary parts.
+Let’s start with return lines for empty containers: these are tracks that move empty containers from the production side to the supply side where an employee can replenish necessary parts.
 This way, employees do not have to step into the production zone to load or unload containers.

-Now, while return lines are not a type of gravity flow rack, we highly recommend implementing them for these reasons: to make part replenishment faster, to reduce work interruptions so the production line can maintain its pace, and to free up employee workspace.
+Now, while return lines are not a type of gravity feed racks we highly recommend implementing them for these reasons: to make part replenishment faster, to reduce work interruptions so the production line can maintain its pace, and to free up employee workspace.
 For ergonomic reasons, return lines are always located at the bottom or the top of the structures.

-While most flow racks are designed to be in a straight line, some of them are built in an L-shape.
+While most gravity flow shelvings are designed to be in a straight line, some of them are built in an L-shape.
 This configuration saves workers from making unnecessary, repetitive movements.
-L-shaped gravity racking are used widely in the automotive industry to bring parts as close as possible to the operator’s machine.
+L-shaped gravity racking is used widely in the automotive industry to bring parts as close as possible to the operator’s machine.
 However, these structures are not intended for this industry only; they can be used in any environment to make workers’ tasks safer and more efficient.
 Check out the photo gallery to see how we create them.